Department of Plant Sciences and Plant Pathology

 mgiroux@montana.edu

-The department offers advanced study leading to a Master of Science degree in Plant Sciences and Plant Pathology under either Plan A (thesis) or B (project or professional paper).
-In addition, a Ph.D. degree is offered in plant sciences with an option in either Plant Pathology or Plant Genetics.
+The department offers advanced study leading to a Master of Science in Plant Sciences and Plant Pathology under either Plan A (thesis) or B (project or professional paper).
+In addition, a Ph.D. degree is offered in plant sciences with an option in Plant Pathology or Plant Genetics.
 Supporting minors are also available in each of the degree fields.
-The department has major research strengths in the following areas: Plant Breeding and Genetics, Plant Pathology, Plant-microbe Interactions, Mycology, Biocontrol, Biotechnology, Plant Physiology, Plant Systematics, Molecular Evolution, and Biochemistry.
+The department has significant research strengths in the following areas: Plant Breeding and Genetics, Plant Pathology, Plant-microbe Interactions, Mycology, Biocontrol, Biotechnology, Plant Physiology, Plant Systematics, Molecular Evolution, and Biochemistry.

 Admission